jidongxiao/networksecurity/notes/arp/mitigation.md

 ## Countermeasures and Mitigation Strategies

-To protect against ARP cache poisoning attacks, you can implement several effective countermeasures and mitigation strategies:
+To protect against ARP cache poisoning attacks, we can implement several effective countermeasures and mitigation strategies:

 ## 1. Static ARP Entries